 It was discussed on 1230 Friday 20 whether the adaptive-resolution CNN technology should be in the intra prediction CE.
 This seemed to be different from mere intra prediction, as the resolution reduction is also applied to the residual in that scheme.
 It seemed too late in the meeting to try to define another CE.
 It was commented that the proposed technology is certainly interesting and should be studied in the AHG 9.

-It was furthermore agreed in the Friday plenary that each CE should have a maximum of 3 coordinators.
-The role of CE coordinators is again clarified.
+It was furthermore agreed in the Friday plenary that each CE (except the one formed by merging two prior CEs) should have a maximum of 3 coordinators.
+The role of CE coordinators was again clarified.
 It is not necessary that each sub-CE has an own coordinator.
-People in sub-CEs should communicate with each other about how to compare if each other and agree on a compiled version of their part before sending it to the overall coordinator.
+People in sub-CEs should communicate with each other about how to compare with each other and agree on a compiled version of their part before sending it to the overall coordinator.

 Drafting of specification text, encoder algorithm descriptions, and software